dataengineer007/dbtanalyticsproject/models/docs.md

 {% docs cust_nation %}

+Staging model that cleans and standardizes the CUSTOMER source table from TPCH dataset.
-Nation wise customer and their associated details as follows:
+Nation wise customer with their associated market segment  as follows:

 | Market segment | description                                  |
 |----------------|----------------------------------------------|